 Contract logistics services are delivered at domestic market level (no cross-border transport) and therefore markets are assessed on a country-by-country basis.
-With regard to the Group's competitors, given the importance of France in the Group's business (48% of 2017 revenues), ID Logistics has limited the following competitor overview to its primary geographical market.
+With regard to the Group's competitors, in view of the importance of France for the Group's business (49% of 2018 revenues), ID Logistics has limited the following competitor overview to its primary geographical market.
 Moreover, competition in other countries where the Group operates mainly consists of companies already present in France and/or local competitors.